inveniosoftware/docs-invenio-rdm/docs/develop/example_subjects_extension.md

 ## Integrate it in your InvenioRDM instance

-Once you've taken care to address the auto-generated TODOs and made sure your extension is all good, it can be added to your instance:
+Once you've taken care to address the auto-generated TODOs and made sure your extension is all good, it can be tested with your instance:

 ``` bash
 cd path/to/your/instance
 invenio-cli packages install path/to/your/extension
 ```

-Make sure it is in your Pipfile when you are ready to go in production.
+When you are ready to go in production, add the extension to your Pipfile e.g. `pipenv install my-subjects-extension` if you've open-sourced it.
+The command `invenio-cli packages install path/to/your/extension` doesn't add it to your Pipfile as of writing.

-For controlled vocabulary extensions, you also need to load the terms in your database and Elasticsearch.
-Run within your instance directory:
+For controlled vocabulary extensions like ours, we also need to load the terms in the database and Elasticsearch.
+Run at the top-level of your instance directory:

 ```
 pipenv run invenio rdm-records fixtures